Why we love North Wales

 Conwy

 Conwy makes for a good base, and is central to the north Wales area.
-It also offers easy access to Snowdonia.
-And for such a small place it offers a lot to see, from the castle to the estuary, cottages with slate roofs, long beach walks nearby, town walls and buzzing cafes, and pubs and restaurants .
+It also offers easy access to Snowdonia, and for such a small place it offers a lot to see, from the castle to the estuary, cottages with slate roofs, long beach walks nearby, town walls and buzzing cafes, pubs and restaurants.

 Anglesey

-This island offers everything from a on-cliff camping experience through to stays at country houses with spas or even a chateau.
-Take in its lighthouses, to its beaches and coastal paths, or look to food festivals and the chance to cross the Menai Suspension Bridge.
-Check out Beaumaris for its shops and cafes, pitch up a picnic at Penmon or enjoy a B&B in Benlech Bay.
+This island offers everything from an on-cliff camping experience through to stays at country houses with spas or even a chateau.
+Take in its lighthouses, beaches and coastal paths, or look to food festivals to sample the region’s finest produce.
+Check out Beaumaris for its shops and cafes, pitch up with a picnic at Penmon or enjoy a bed and breakfast in Benllech Bay.

 Llandudno

 A dream-worthy place to stay.
-Running along the fringes of the Creuddyn Penisula, this Victorian seaside destination is bursting with historic tales, outstanding nature and Wales’ longest pier.
-Check out Great Orme, the area’s mini-mountain and journey 207 metres high to the summit on a ride on Britain’s lengthiest cable car.
+Running along the fringes of the Creuddyn Peninsula, this Victorian seaside destination is bursting with historic tales, outstanding nature and Wales’ longest pier.
+Check out the Great Orme, the area’s mini-mountain, and journey to the summit at 207 metres (679ft) on a ride on Britain’s lengthiest cable car.

 Explore nearby

-The closest international airport to North Wales is Liverpool John Lennon Airport, around 75 miles (121 km) from spots such as Conwy and Llandudno.
+The closest international airport to north Wales is Liverpool John Lennon Airport, around 75 miles (121km) from spots such as Conwy and Llandudno.
 Direct train services from London Euston to Holyhead, the largest town on the Isle of Anglesey, take fewer than four hours.
+There is also a direct train service from Manchester Airport to Llandudno, travelling along the north Wales coast.

 Getting around